People may tell you that you control your credit score, but if you have a low score it can feel like it’s actually in

 One of the best ways of making sure that you stick to your budget is ensuring you always have access to it.
 Put your budget on your mobile phone and stay on top of your spending.
 You can look for mobile apps to help you do this.

 Keeping your budget on your phone keeps you accountable to your goals.
 It can also help you keep track of impulse buys and know what type of impact these buys will have on the rest of your week.

 4. Prepare for Life’s Surprise Expenses

 Some people say we should save 3-6 months’ worth of living expenses in case of an emergency, and a lot of people roll their eyes at that.
 Putting that much money away may not seem possible when you’re living paycheck to paycheck.

 The truth is, there are a good amount of people that would not be prepared to deal with a sudden emergency expense.
 But emergencies happen whether we’re financially prepared or not.
-So, this may make you wonder how one can prepare for these emergencies while trying to build a positive credit history.
+So, this may make you wonder how one can prepare for these emergencies while trying to build credit history.

 What is a Hard Credit Check vs a Soft Credit Check?